AM207/2018fall/wiki/Classification.md

 ## Classification

+The diagrams, and example here are all taken from and adapted from Andrew Glassner's excellent Deep Learning, Volume 1.
+Its a two volume book, very accessible.

 In machine learning, classification is the act of assigning data to one or the other category.
 Later in this course, we'll see probabilistic algorithms created for this purpose.
 But currently, let us focus on the "correctness" of these algorithms.

 Such correctness is defined with respect to some set where we have the category labels.
 If we were to hide these labels, and ask our algorithm to predict them, how good would we do?
 How would we define 'good'?